-The objective of QoS is to allow a network to control the performance attributes of the flow it manages, within the bounds specified by the Administrator.
-QoS could attribute priority flow bandwith, or latency, to specific applications, such as MPI, IPoIB etc.
+QoS controls the performance attributes of the network flow managed, within the bounds specified by the Administrator.
+QoS can attribute priority flow bandwith, or latency, to specific applications, such as MPI, IPoIB etc.

-The main steps to activate QoS are described, followed by more detailed configuration information with examples.
+The main steps for the activatation of QoS are described, followed by more detailed configuration information, with examples.